-Prior to joining the firm, Attorney Holland gained considerable experience in public sector contracting and procurement as a Deputy Attorney General with the New Jersey Office of Attorney General, where he litigated civil insurance fraud matters and assisted the New Jersey Economic Development Authority with the then-largest school construction program in the United States.
+Prior to joining the firm, Attorney Holland gained considerable experience in public sector litigation, contracting, construction and procurement as a Deputy Attorney General with the New Jersey Office of Attorney General, where, on behalf of the State of New Jersey, he tried cases before the New Jersey Superior Court and Office of Administrative Law, and assisted the New Jersey Economic Development Authority with the largest school construction program in the United States.

 New Jersey Department of Law & Public Safety, Trenton, NJ